thingsboard/thingsboard.github.io/docs/mqtt-broker/security.md

 in the authentication process.

 Afterward, you need to set `SECURITY_MQTT_SSL_ENABLED` environment variable to `true` and create MQTT Client Credentials of type `SSL`.
-Please follow [this guide](/docs/mqtt-broker/mqtt-client-credentials-management/) on how to create SSL credentials.
+Please follow [this guide](/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials/) on how to create SSL credentials using Web UI or [this guide](/docs/mqtt-broker/mqtt-client-credentials-management/) using REST API.
 Once the credentials are being created, the `credentialsId` field is auto-generated.
 See below for more information.

 For each certificate in the chain, the common name (CN) is compared to the common names of the persisted credentials.